 Syphilis is made up of various stages.
 The initial period of syphilis happens as a progression of an ulcer or chancre.
 The chancre arises between ten and ninety days after the sickness has settled into the body.
 This is extremely contagious so beware.

 When secondary syphilis occurs weeks or months after the initial stage, it persists for a time period of four to six weeks.
 Secondary syphilis triggers different alterations to the human body, and the person infected usually undergoes many various warning signs such as rashes popping up on the hands or feet.

 Transmission of syphilis is often as easy as skin contact.
-Someone may also encounter sore throat, premature baldness, white patches close to the vagina, nose and mouth, fever, and severe headaches.
+Someone may also encounter a sore throat, premature baldness, white patches close to the vagina, nose, and mouth, fever, and severe headaches.
 There can also be skin lesions on the genitals that are incredibly contagious.

 If left undiagnosed and with no treatment, syphilis can result in enduring health problems.
 Since we people of the present are generally more knowledgeable and familiar about your body health and well-being in comparison to folks of many years ago, there is no excuse for not being able to get tested for syphilis promptly and receive treatment at the earliest opportunity.